Desert Dinosaur Hunting Grounds

 Rabbit Valley Natural Research Area - near Grand Junction, Colorado

-The 1-mile "Trail Through Time" offers an array of significant dinosaur specimens still preserved in ancient stream channels on 286 acres set aside as a natural area.
+The one mile "Trail Through Time" offers an array of significant dinosaur specimens still preserved in ancient stream channels on 286 acres set aside as a natural area.
 Managed in conjunction with the Museum of Western Colorado Dinamation International Society.

 Rocky Mountain Dinosaur Resource Center - Woodland Park, Colorado.
 A new 20,000 square foot dinosaur museum.
 Exhibits include huge marine reptiles, pterosaurs, remarkable dinosaurs, a visible working fossil lab, educational activities, interactive children's area, and a great gift shop.
 Open 7 days per week year round.